-Thus Oh discloses each of the plurality of second units (30) receives a respective analog wireless signal comprising the radio frequency spectrum and any transmissions from any of the wireless units (40) that are within the portion of the coverage area associated with that second unit.
+Thus Oh discloses each of the plurality of second units (30) receives a respective analog wireless signal comprising the wireless spectrum and any transmissions from any wireless units (40) within a respective coverage area associated with that second unit.
 Ex.
-1005, ¶¶504-505.
+1005, ¶§581-582.

-(d) Element 4: "wherein each of the plurality of second units generates respective digital RF samples indicative of the respective analog wireless signal received at that second unit;"
+(c) Element 4: "wherein each of the plurality of second units is configured to generate respective digital samples indicative of at least a portion of the wireless spectrum of the respective analog wireless signal received at that second unit;"

-Oh discloses that each reverse slave unit 300 "converts the RF signals, analog signals, transmitted from the mobile terminals 40 through a third bi-directional filter

-301, to the digital signals."
+Oh discloses that each reverse slave unit 300 "converts the RF signals, analog signals, transmitted from the mobile terminals 40 through a third bi-directional filter 301, to the digital signals."
 Ex.
 1007, 4:23-25.
 That digitization is illustrated at Fig. 4 where "A/D converter unit 380 converts the intermediate frequency signals, analog signals, to the digital signals."
 Id., 4:56-67.